abs-lang/abs/README.md

 [![asciicast](https://asciinema.org/a/218909.svg)](https://asciinema.org/a/218909)

-Let's try to fetch our IP address and print the sum of its parts, if its higher than 100.
-Here's how you could do it in Bash:
+Let's try to fetch our IP address and print the sum of its parts if it's higher than 100.
+Here's how you do it in Bash:

 ``` bash